-At the time when this specification was developed, OpenAPI v3 appeared promising, but was not considered mature enough for widespread adoption.
-Migration is under consideration for finalization.
+At the time when this specification was developed, OpenAPI v3 appeared promising, but was not considered mature enough for widespread implementation.
+Migration is on the roadmap for finalization.

 Conversely, an entity can have multiple identifiers

 https://github.com/API4KBs/api4kbs/blob/master/publications/Monad_Trees.pdf